 If the servicer fails to comply with the law, a borrower may recover:

-The statute of limitations (the time period in which you must sue) for violations is three years (12 U.S.C. § 2614).
+The statute of limitations (when you must sue) for violations is three years.
+(12 U.S.C. § 2614).

 The lender or servicer may generally initiate or continue a foreclosure even if a qualified written request is outstanding.
 But it can't hold a foreclosure sale while the request is pending if you send a notice of error based on certain loss mitigation errors, like an error based on the 120-day preforeclosure waiting period or dual-tracking restrictions.

 Then, the issue must be resolved before the foreclosure sale or within 30 days, whichever is earlier, so long as the servicer receives the notice of error more than seven days before a foreclosure sale.
 For a request submitted seven or fewer days before a foreclosure sale, the servicer must make a good faith attempt to respond to the borrower, orally or in writing, and either correct the error or state why the servicer has determined that no error has occurred.
 (12 C.F.R. § 1024.35).

 Qualified written requests can be a particularly useful tool in a nonjudicial foreclosure, where the lender doesn't have to go through state court to foreclose.
 Because a nonjudicial foreclosure doesn't go through the court system, a judge won't order the servicer to produce information about the account for you to review unless you file your own lawsuit.